Sakshi-Mane/Bid_Project/README.md

-# This is a Bidding Python Project.
+# This is the Bidding Python Project.